d2iq-ps/dcos-migrate/cassandra/README.md

 At a higher level, migration can be seen as three steps:

 1. Backup the DC/OS Cassandra configurations locally, as well as support backup of metadata and data on S3.
-2. Install Cassandra on Konvoy by translating the above downloaded configuration and adding other customization
+2. Install Cassandra on Konvoy by translating the above downloaded configuration and adding other customization.
 3. Optional, If any schema and data backup available on S3, restore it in Cassandra on Konvoy.

 These steps are explained in following steps: